Blocklists and Link Reputation

 2. If delivery is still poor, review bounces, complaints, recent volume changes, and link reputation.

-3. Check the logs in your email delivery service for private policy blocks or mailbox-specific reputation messages.
+3. Check your email delivery service logs for private policy blocks or mailbox-specific reputation messages.

 4. Avoid changing email delivery services or domains unless you know the current root cause.